jonathancaleb/Caleb.me/data/blog/Testing with Python's unit test Module/index.md

     # Your test methods will go here

 ```

-## 2. Craft Test Methods:
+## 2. Craft Test Methods

 Each test method within your test case focuses on verifying a specific aspect of a unit's behavior.
-Their names typically begin with test_ for easy identification.
+Their names typically begin with test\_ for easy identification.

 ```python
 def test_addition(self):